elementary/website/docs/code/getting-started.md

     sudo ninja install
     ```

 If all went well, you should now be able to open your app from the Applications Menu and pin it to the Dock.
-If you were about to add the "build" folder to your `git` repository and push it, stop!
-This binary was built for your computer and we don't want to redistribute it.
-In fact, we built your app in a separate folder like this so that we can easily delete or ignore the "build" folder and it won't mess up our app's source code.

 We'll revisit Meson again later to add some more complicated behavior, but for now this is all you need to know to give your app a proper build system.
 If you want to explore Meson a little more on your own, you can always check out [Meson's documentation](http://mesonbuild.com/Manual.html).